Skip to content

 Institutions should inherit ETIS doctrine, not ETIS implementations.

-The objective is not standardization.
+The objective is not uniformity.

 The objective is trustworthy adaptation.